 The World Wide Web offers activities that provide opportunities to learn science through inquiry-based activities.
-Just like classroom-based science inquiry activities, Web-based inquiry activities (WBIs) for learning science may fall along a continuum from learner-directed to materials-directed.
+Just like classroom-based science inquiry activities, Web-based inquiry activities (WBIs) for learning science fall along a continuum from learner-directed to materials-directed.
 Learner-directed activities tend to focus on individual decisions and much learner involvement in making decisions on how to complete the inquiry.
-Materials-directed inquiries tend to be very specific about what learners should do in order to complete the inquiry and often lead the learner towards excepted conclusions/explanations.
-While individual teachers may hold different opinions about which positions on this continuum are most desirable, the instrument is neutral.
-That is, it rates where the activity falls rather than making value judgements about the placement of an activity on the continuum.
+Materials-directed inquiries tend to be very specific about what learners should do in order to complete the inquiry and often lead the learner towards expected conclusions and explanations.
+While individual teachers may hold different opinions about the desirability of the positions along this continuum, the instrument is neutral.
+That is, it classifies where the activity falls, rather than make a value judgment about the desirability of that position on the continuum.
 This manual provides guidelines for how to use an instrument designed to identify and classify science WBIs on the World Wide Web.